hmakelin/gisnav/docs/vitepress/docs/system-architecture.md

 ::: info Todo
 - Serve static documentation.
 - Make shared memory transport work.
-It does not work possibly because of the note on privileged uses [here](https://fast-dds.docs.eprosima.com/en/latest/fastdds/transport/shared_memory/shared_memory.html#segment).
+It does not work possibly because of what's described in the note on privileged users [here](https://fast-dds.docs.eprosima.com/en/latest/fastdds/transport/shared_memory/shared_memory.html#segment).
 A `dds` network is included to allow Fast DDS to communicate via UDP over the network stack instead (`dds` network included in diagram and it includes the `gisnav` service).
 - `px4` shares the host network stack (along with `qgc`) because receiving communication from `uxrce_dds_agent` seems to depend on ephemeral ports  (unverified) -> try to isolate the simulator and QGC in a `mavlink` network
+- Show `gis` network, which connects `nginx`, `mapserver`, and `gisnav` (not in diagram)
 :::

 ```mermaid